What's your travel style

 Some people love children and working with them and others don't!
 There are options and opportunities to help people of all ages.
-If you don't fancy teaching teenagers, you could help take care of babies, or work with adults.
+If you don't fancy teaching teenagers, you could help take care of children, or work with adults.
 Some of our projects involve work with mentally or physically handicapped children and adults - these projects do require patience but are extremely rewarding.

 6. Trips for Animal lovers

 If you're more of an animal lover than a people person then wildlife conservation might be for you.
 We have loads of projects that work with all kinds of animals, whether it's the Big 5, monkeys, pandas (or much more) that you're particularly interested in!